GWR 3031 Class: Replica

 None of the original class survive, but a static replica of The Queen was commissioned by Tussauds for the Railways and Royalty exhibition at Windsor and Eton Central railway station.
 The replica loco was completed in December 1982 and displayed outside Steamtown in January 1983 (where it was constructed), before being transported by road to Windsor on 12 January 1983 and arriving on 14 January.

 The main frames, footplate, 'boiler', smokebox, cab and splashers were fabricated by Babcock's of Tipton.
 The tender was modified from an LBSCR C2x tender.
 Parts from a GWR tender, that came from the Dumbleton Hall Preservation Society, were used to provide the wheels for the front bogie and the rear wheels.
 The top halves of the driving wheels do not exist, while the bottom halves were cast from 2 quarters, being bolted together to make a half.
-The driving wheels also don't sit on the rail so the loco could be wheeled into position on its front bogie and rear wheels.
+The driving wheels also do not sit on the rail so the loco could be wheeled into position on its front bogie and rear wheels.
 Some boiler fittings were obtained from the Great Western Society and sandblasted, and the dome and safety valve bonnet were made by Newcastle Metal Spinners.
 Tussaud's fitted smoke and steam generators, so steam was emitted from the cab, whistles, safety valves and smoke from the chimney.
 A sound unit was also fitted.

 The engine remains there, but the tender was scrapped to make more space for the shopping centre occupying that station building.
 The Bluebell Railway Atlantic Group purchased the axleboxes, springs and the complete wheel sets from the tender for use in their newbuild Atlantic project.